spcl/knowledge-graph-of-thoughts/README.md

 - KGoT image

 > [!NOTE]
-> Further instructions on RDF4J and on customizing the container images can be found under [Containers Image Setup](containers/README.md).
+> Further instructions on RDF4J and on customizing the container images can be found under [Container Image Setup](containers/README.md).

 > [!WARNING]
-> The initial building phase of the KGoT docker image can take a while (15 minutes), so be patient.
+> The initial building phase of the KGoT container image can take a while (15 minutes), so be patient.
 > If you need to make adjustments simply stop the instances and restart them with the following command `docker compose up --build` from the `containers/kgot` directory.
 > Changes to `README.md`, `LICENSE`, `pyproject.toml`, `kgot/__init__.py` and `kgot/__main__.py` will cause the Docker instance to be rebuilt from scratch.